Yorkshire terrier outside

 Albumin, by being the most prevalent blood protein, is also responsible (by virtue of the complicated concept of oncotic pressure) for actually keeping fluid in the bloodstream.
-When fluid cannot be held within the vasculature, it leaks out into body cavities as effusion or into tissue in general as edema.
+When fluid cannot be held within the vasculature, it leaks out into body cavities (effusion) or into tissue in general as edema (swelling).

 Of course, in a protein-losing enteropathy other proteins are lost, too.
 Antibodies, proteins of blood clotting, enzymes, etc. all leak out the intestine and are forever lost in the feces that exits the body.

 The body tries hard to maintain its albumin level by extracting protein from other sources (like muscle), and having the liver make albumin from the components of these other proteins.
 This may help maintain a workable amount of albumin in the bloodstream but it comes at the expense of muscle tissue and other working proteins.

 There are several described causes of protein-losing enteropathy: